fyngyrz/slacker/README.md

 **vocab** | lists the available macros in `slack-cannery.txt`
 **cleanup** | removes older versions of macros you've re-written

-You use these within slack like this:
+You use these within slack like this \(assuming you choose M as I did\):

 **/m help**